-The EPA's alternative proposed disapproval of the state request under section 110 and subchapter I, part D of the CAA would not affect any existing requirements applicable to small entities.
+The EPA's alternative proposed disapproval of the State request under section 110 and subchapter I, part D of the Act would not affect any existing requirements applicable to small entities.
 Any pre-existing Federal requirements would remain in place after this disapproval.
-Federal disapproval of the state submittal does not affect State-enforceability.
+Federal disapproval of the State submittal does not affect State-enforceability.
 Moreover EPA's disapproval of the submittal would not impose any new Federal requirements.
-Therefore, EPA certifies that the proposed disapproval would not have a significant impact on a substantial number of small entities.
+Therefore, I certify that the proposed disapproval would not have a significant impact on a substantial number of small entities.